 The Legislative Branch is made up of the Band Assembly — comprised of three District Representatives and the Speaker of the Assembly.
 The Speaker of the Assembly wears two hats, as he or she is also the Secretary-Treasurer.

-With the new website going live, please find the Band's Constitution and Statutes on the Tribal Register.
+- Please find the Band's Constitution and Statutes on the Tribal Register.

-Secretary/Treasurer/Speaker of the Assembly
+Secretary-Treasurer, Speaker of the Assembly